joshwadle/My-solutions-to-precourse/Chapter_0_Workflow/readme.md

   * <b>GitHub</b>:  To make it perfectly clear, git is independent of GitHub.
 Each copy of a git repository is independent of all the others (hence, *distributed* version control system, or dvcs).
 GitHub is just a place to put a copy of a repository; the benefit is that because GitHub is web-based, anybody can access that repository at anytime, which makes it an ideal place to host a master version of shared repositories.
 Many companies use GitHub in just that way.

-The Galvanize way: Here at Galvanize, we have our curriculum in git repositories hosted on GitHub.
+[Assignment 5 - The Galvanize way ](assignments/assignment_5_gitversions.md): Here at Galvanize, we have our curriculum in git repositories hosted on GitHub.
 You'll be viewing, cloning, and forking those repositories quite a bit.
-Let's practice with [Assignment_5_GitVersions](Assignments/Assignment_5_GitVersions.md).
+Let's practice with [assignment_5_gitversions.md](assignments/assignment_5_gitversions.md).

   __DO NOT commit large files to a Github repo (anything larger than ~20mb).__  In case you have accidentally committed a large file (or dataset) use this [tutorial](http://blog.jessitron.com/2013/08/finding-and-removing-large-files-in-git.html) or this [command line tool](http://rtyley.github.io/bfg-repo-cleaner/) to clean up your repo